What is A Service or Retail Business?

 Location Critical to Retail Businesses

-For any business that is open to the public and sells products or goods directly to the public, the location of the business is of paramount importance.
+For any business that sells products or goods directly to the public, the location of the business is of paramount importance.
 With many retail-oriented businesses such as convenience stores, the first and most important question a buyer will have concerns the location.
-A buyer will be most concerned with the demographics in the immediate geographic area of the store, including nearby competitors and any residential or commercial growth.
+A buyer will be most concerned with the demographics in the immediate geographic area of the store, including nearby competitors and the residential or commercial growth.
 Moreover, a buyer will closely scrutinize the commercial plaza of the store.
 If the plaza is run down or losing tenants, then the buyer may not be interested in purchasing the business (no matter how well the store is doing).

 Location Also Important for Quasi-Retail

-Some businesses have characteristics of both retail and service industries in that they operate from retail locations but sell a ‘service’ instead of a product or good to the public.
-Examples of such businesses include gyms or laundromats which sell ‘commoditized’ services but generally sell such ‘services’ directly to the public from a retail location.
-Whenever the public is being sold a good or service, and especially whenever walk-in traffic or visibility to the public is important, the location of the business is of paramount importance.
+Some businesses have characteristics of both retail and service industries.
+These businesses operate from retail locations but sell a ‘service’ instead of a product or good to the public.
+Examples of such businesses include gyms or laundromats which sell ‘services’ directly to the public from a retail location.
+No matter if the end product is a good or a service, whenever walk-in traffic or visibility to the public is important, the location of the business is of paramount importance.
 A visible location in a busy plaza with favorable and growing demographics will dramatically affect the valuation of the business.

-- Before paying a premium valuation for a retail business, a buyer will expect there to be a long term lease in place (typically at least 3-5 years) or the possibility of the buyer negotiating an extension of the lease with the landlord.
+• Before paying a premium valuation for a retail business, a buyer will expect there to be a long term lease (typically at least 3-5 years) or the chance to negotiate a favorable long term lease with the landlord..

-- This is because a buyer will want to be assured that they will be able to possess and use the leased place for a sufficient period of time in which he will obtain a satisfactory return on their investment.
+• This is because a buyer will want to be assured that they will be able to possess and use the leased place for a sufficient period of time in which to obtain a satisfactory return on their investment.

-- Other attributes of a strong lease is the rate of rental increases over time, the exclusivity that the tenant has on selling their particular goods or services within the commercial plaza, and the transferability of the lease itself.
+• Other attributes of a strong lease is the rate of rental increase over time, the exclusivity that the tenant has on selling their particular goods or services within the commercial plaza, and the transferability of the lease itself.

-- Given the other costs involved with operating retail businesses (namely payroll and costs of goods sold), the rent should not as a rule of thumb exceed ten percent of sales.
+• Given the other costs involved with operating retail businesses (namely payroll and costs of goods sold), the rent should not generally exceed ten percent of sales.

 Service Businesses Not Concerned with Location/Lease